thinkshout/thinkshout/blog/_posts/2014-10-03-getting-started-with-behat.md

 There are a number of dependencies, so the easiest way to handle them all is to let composer do it for you.
 So install composer if you haven't already.
 On a mac, using homebrew works great: `brew install composer`.

-Make a behat directory, either for a project you're working on, or in a generic location.
+Make a Behat directory, either for a project you're working on, or in a generic location.
 Copy this [composer.json](https://github.com/thinkshout/ts_recipes/blob/master/behat/composer.json) file into it.
 Run `composer install`, which might take a while.
-It's installing behat, mink, several mink extensions, and webdriver, which is for selenium.
-Then run `bin/behat` to make sure that behat is actually available and doing something.
+It's installing Behat, Mink, several Mink extensions, and webdriver, which is for Selenium.
+Then run `bin/behat` to make sure that Behat is actually available and doing something.
 You should see something like `No scenarios`.

 Install selenium.
 This part is optional, if you don't need to test javascript.
 Download the latest version of [selenium-server-standalone](http://selenium-release.storage.googleapis.com/index.html).
 You'll also need firefox and a java runtime installed.
 If you get output from `java -version` you should be good.

-In your behat directory, add a features folder if there's not one already, and add a something.feature file to it.
+In your Behat directory, add a features folder if there's not one already, and add a something.feature file to it.
 You can use this [loginout.feature](https://github.com/thinkshout/ts_recipes/blob/master/behat/features/loginout.feature) as an example.

-The last thing you need is a behat.yml file in your behat directory.
+The last thing you need is a behat.yml file in your Behat directory.
 Use this [behat.yml](https://github.com/thinkshout/ts_recipes/blob/master/behat/behat.yml) as an example, replacing the domain with the site you want to test.
 Also remove the selenium2 line if you're not using it.

-At this point, running `bin/behat` in your behat directory should run any tests located in the features directory.
+At this point, running `bin/behat` in your Behat directory should run any tests located in the features directory.

 Hopefully, that gets you started on your road to readable automated testing.
 The best resources I've found are on the [behat site](http://behat.org).
 You'll probably be redirected to something like http://docs.behat.org/en/v2.5/.
 Please leave a comment with your successes or other suggestions.
 Thanks for reading, and good luck!